henriwoodcock/henriwoodcock.github.io/_posts/2020-06-07-Automatic-Asset-Classification.md

 # Key Takeaways:
 - Asset recognition proves high accuracy through the use of transfer learning.
-- An experimental idea to allow algorithms to cluster assets to find underlying attributes to the assets.
+- An experiment to use clustering algorithms to find assets with similar underlying attributes.

 # Contents
 - [Introduction](#introduction)